FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

            cell is subtracted from the surface.

         e.
 INOUTFC = 0; Channel inflow hydrograph a cell can either be a source or a sink for this condition.
-           The channel cross section can become a source at one time-step and a sink at another time-step during a simulation.
+           The channel cross-section can become a source at one time-step and a sink at another time-step during a simulation.
            Sink (negative) and sources (positive) at a given time.

         f.
 INOUTFC = 1; Channel, the diversion will act as a sink but not added to ground water.